AtomGraph/CSV2RDF/README.md

 Usage
 -----

 The CSV data is read from `stdin`.
-The resulting RDF data is written to `stout`.
+The resulting RDF data is written to `stdout`.

 Parameters:
 1. `baseURI` - the base URI for the data (also set on the query)